- Health Benefits of Beef Liver Capsules

-Enviromedica is at the top of my list of favorite supplement brands because of their unparalleled focus on ingredient quality and clean manufacturing practices.
+Enviromedica is at the top of my list of favorite supplement brands because of its unparalleled focus on ingredient quality and clean manufacturing practices.
 Enviromedica’s facilities are GMP compliant and ISO22716 certified.

-Sourced exclusively from grass-fed, pasture-raised, New Zealand bovine, Enviromedica’s beef liver is an abundant source of nutrients including protein, vitamin B6 and B12, folate, choline, copper, hyaluronic acid and a concentrated source of preformed vitamin A (retinol).
+Sourced exclusively from grass-fed, pasture-raised New Zealand bovine, Enviromedica’s beef liver is an abundant source of nutrients including protein, vitamin B6 and B12, folate, choline, copper and hyaluronic acid, and is a concentrated source of preformed vitamin A (retinol).

-Additionally, all of their supplements are true-to-label.
+Additionally, all of the company’s supplements are true-to-label.
 That means what’s on the label is exactly what’s inside, with no exceptions.

 Aside from the trust I have in the brand and the positive experience I’ve had with some of Enviromedica’s other supplements, I like their beef liver tablets because they don’t contain anything but liver and gelatin (for the capsule).